cihenyen1/chat-app/README.md

-# Real-Time Chat Application
+# Chat Application

 ## Overview
-The Real-Time Chat Application is a web-based messaging platform that allows users to engage in real-time text-based conversations.
+The Chat Application is a web-based messaging platform that allows users to engage in real-time text-based conversations.
 Built using Express.js for the backend and Socket.IO for real-time communication, this application provides a seamless chatting experience for users.

 ## Features
 - **Real-Time Communication**: Utilizes WebSocket technology through Socket.IO to enable instant messaging between users.